ganelson/inform/README.md

 It has several times ranked in the top 100 most influential programming languages according to the TIOBE index.

+Inform is itself a literate program, one of the largest in the world.
+This means that a complete presentation of the code, in human-readable form, is continuously maintained alongside the code itself.
+So to read this, along with technical documentation and other useful resources, turn to the companion web page to this repository: &#9733; [Inform: The Program](blob/master/docs

+Writing and presenting Inform as a literate program was far beyond the capabilities of existing LP software.
+A new system for LP called [Inweb](https://github.com/ganelson/inweb) has been spun off from Inform, and has its own repository.

 __Disclaimer__.
 Because this is a private repository (until the next public release of Inform, when it will open), its GitHub pages server cannot be enabled yet.
-As a result links marked &#9733; below lead only to raw HTML source, not to served web pages.
+As a result links marked &#9733; lead only to raw HTML source, not to served web pages.
 They can in the mean time be browsed offline as static HTML files stored in "docs".